People at a park with city infrastructure and tree line in the background.

 step 1:

-• Website redesign, with revisions that convey meaningful change without a full overhaul.
+• Website redesign, with revisions that conveyed meaningful change without a full overhaul.

 V 1.0.0